thejoelw/stream-lang/README.md

 Stream
 ======

-Stream is the new thing.
-It's got a lot of cool features, of which most have been used in various languages before, but put them together and you get a programming language that's pretty radical.
+Stream has a lot of cool features, of which most have been used in various languages before, but put them together and you get a programming language that's pretty radical.
+Here are some of its design goals:

 * [Declarative] - you tell the compiler what to do, and the compiler figures out how to do it
 * [Reactive] - your program consists of a set of rules that specify how data should propogate when new input is received